learn-co-curriculum/cssi-7.3-logic-in-templates/README.md

 ##Logic in Templates Challenge
 ###Challenge
-Change our h2 to wish our user a great day.
+Change our `<h2>` to wish our user a great day.
 First, write a list containing the “good day” messages.
-Then use the get method to read a new template variable called msg_times.
+Then use the GET method to read a new template variable called `msg_times`.
 This number will be passed to our template so it knows  how many “good day” messages to show.

 * Add good_day_list to the HelloWorld handler good_day_list = [“Have a Great Day”, “Have en god dag!”, “ “Bonne journée !”, “Que pase un buen día!”]

-* Change the HelloWorld handler so that the new template variable msg_times can be read via the get method and passed to the template
+* Change the HelloWorld handler so that the new template variable, `msg_times` can be read via the GET method and passed to the template

 * Add loop logic to your template so that `http://localhost:8080/helloworld?msg_num=2`